-Sarawak Laksa – a dish I cook a few times a year when I feel the urge and when I really miss the taste and when I feel hardworking.
-I always ended up slurping a big bowl of the broth.
+Sarawak Laksa – a dish I cook a few times a year when I feel the urge and when I really, really miss the taste and when I feel a bit hardworking.
+I always ended up slurping a big bowl of the broth though.

-To make my sambal to go with this I always used the sieved paste, fry with the ‘oil’ from the Sarawak Laksa broth with added belacan, dried chillies, udang kering (dried shrimps) and season with pinch of sugar to taste.
+To make the sambal to go with this I always used the sieved paste.
+My way is to fry the paste with the ‘oil’ from the Sarawak Laksa broth and add belacan, dried chillies & udang kering (dried shrimps).
+Season with a pinch of sugar to taste.
 Please refer to the pics.

 - Prawns head